QVEU/eva71_dimple/README.md

 #### dms_processing:

-Running instructions: Set the working directory to this folder before running the script.
+Running instructions: Run R script in r or rstudio from the `dms_processing` directory.

 input_files descriptions:
 - All_Oligos_Capsid.fasta: Oligopools containing every possible amino acid change in the capsid proteins.